Global

 sleep(millisecond) → {Promise}

 Delays code execution in an async function for the specified time.
-If no input is given, it waits until after a world step is completed.
+If no input is given, it waits until after a physics update is completed.

 Source: